pmbmc/ifdocs/docs/quickstart.md

 Prerequisites and installation notes:

-Control-M Agent on a Linux System with the Application Integrator CM
+    Control-M Agent on a supported Linux or Windows environment with the Application Integrator CM

-    python 3.6 (tested)
+    This plugin was tested on python 3.7

     service account credentials

-Download the Azure Data Factory job from http://github.com/adfaijob

-There are 2 methods for deploying the jobtype

-    1. Using the Application Integrator UI
-    2. Using the Control-M Automation

 Installation:
 The Azure data factory integration uses in the Azure data factory api.
 Python application.